One easy way to save money on health care is to know your network and to only use doctors who are in your network.

 Out of network = more costly for you

 A network is a group of doctors, clinics and other health care providers who have worked with us to set special prices just for you.
 When a health care provider is in your network, it's called "in network."
-Your plan has one copay, coinsurance, deductible and out-of-pocket maximum for providers that are in your network.
-When you use in-network providers, BridgeSpan pays for more of the bill.
+Your plan is an Exclusive Provider Organization plan, which means that you are only covered at in-network providers and facilities.
+There is no out-of-network coverage except for emergencies.

 Pull out your member ID card and take a look.
 Your network is printed at the top right.
 Or you can sign in and find it on your Member dashboard.